Skip to main content

 New bio-FAD designs are scientifically tested and validated before they can be recommended to tuna fleets for adoption.

-ISSF is conducting scientific trials of bio-FAD prototypes under controlled as well as real fishing conditions.
+ISSF has conducted scientific trials of bio-FAD prototypes under controlled as well as real fishing conditions.
 We have deployed bio-FADs around the world — in cooperation with commercial fishing fleets and partner organizations — to evaluate the performance of different FAD structures and organic materials.

 Fleets in three tropical oceans have tested bio-FAD designs and collecting data from these experiments for scientific analysis.